MLS is Back Tournament: Los Angeles FC, San Jose Earthquakes into quarter-finals

+Los Angeles FC booked a spot in the MLS is Back Tournament quarter-finals, while the San Jose Earthquakes also advanced.

-LAFC cruised past the Seattle Sounders 4-1 in their last-16 clash at Walt Disney World Resort.
+LAFC cruised past the Seattle Sounders 4-1 in their last-16 clash at Walt Disney World Resort in Florida on Monday.

 Diego Rossi's penalty gave Los Angeles the lead before Latif Blessing made it 2-0 courtesy of a deflected strike.